Nauru Country Summary

 Economy

-Nauru's economy has historically depended on phosphate mining, which peaked in the 1970s but has since declined due to resource exhaustion, leading to significant economic challenges and a high unemployment rate of approximately 23%.
-The country struggles to meet basic governmental functions due to mismanagement of its phosphate wealth and a reliance on imported necessities and external assistance.
+Nauru's economy has historically been centered around phosphate mining, which peaked in the 1970s but has since declined due to resource exhaustion, leading to a heavy reliance on foreign aid.
+The country faces significant economic challenges, including high unemployment and a lack of diverse economic opportunities, as it struggles to maintain basic government functions and stability.

 Buy Full Nauru Report